Blackweather/kubernetes-network-policy/ex4-namespace-isolation/README.md

 2. Test if the Pods in the same namespace can still connect to each other - use the `hello-v2` pods to verify this

 ### Clean up
-To clean up your Kubernetes cluster of the resources created in this exercise run this command:
+To clean up your Kubernetes cluster of the resources created in this exercise, run this command:
 ```
 $ kubectl delete -f namespaces/
 ```

 ### Summary
-This exercises allowed us to discover a use case for NetworkPolicy and a way to implement them.
+This exercise allowed us to discover a use case for NetworkPolicy and a way to implement them.

 For grading, please send screenshots of:
 - running Pods with their IPs listed,